Rosy wolf snail (Euglandina rosea), adult specimen.

 Genus: Streptostyla Shuttleworth, 1852

-Among the European species of the Oleacinidae family, there are, for example, the Mediterranean predatory snails of the Poiretia genus, with the Dalmatian predator, Poiretia cornea, one of them.
-They share a subfamily with the wolf snails of the Euglandina genus (there are more species more to the south, in Central America).
-A further subfamily are the Streptostylinae from Central and adjacent South America (see picture above), whose external similarity to Euglandininae is quite striking.
+Among the European genera of the Oleacinidae family, there are, for example, the Mediterranean carnivorous species of the Poiretia genus, e.g. the Dalmatian predator snail (Poiretia cornea).
+Those share a subfamily with the wolf snail genus Euglandina, more species of which occur further south in Central America.
+Another subfamily are the Streptostylinae from Central America and adjacent South America.
+The similarity to Euglandininae is eye-catching.